West of Làirig Ghrù from Glenmore

-Hillwalking route up Braeriach, Cairn Toul and Sgor an Lochain Uaine
+Hillwalking route up Braeriach, Cairn Toul and Sgòr an Lochain Uaine, vast high plateaux west of the Làirig Ghru with superb views over the Cairngorms.

 Route outline